NaturalInflux/arc-raiders-countdown-bot/README.md

 **Other Commands:**
 - `/countdown-test` - Test it right now
 - `/countdown-status` - Check your settings
-- `/countdown-donate` - Help pay server costs
+- `/countdown-donate` - Help cover server costs

 ---

 # Self-Hosting

 Want to run on your own server?
-Instructions for Ubuntu below.
+Instructions for Ubuntu Server below.

 ## Deploy:
 > Clone the repository